 - Dependency of: If a component is a dependency of another component, it is needed by the first component in order for the first component to function properly.
 A component that is a dependency of another component is the component that is needed by another.
 When Component A needs Component B in order to execute successfully, Component B is a dependency of Component A.

-On selecting this option, the dependency view opens in the Workflows tab of the project pane:
+On selecting View Dependencies, the dependency view opens in the project pane's Workflows tab:

 In dependency view, the name of the selected workflow appears below the existing search and filter capabilities.